The Sick Child (Munch)

 The Sick Child (Det syke barn) is the title given to a group of six paintings and a number of lithographs, drypoints and etchings completed by the Norwegian artist Edvard Munch between 1885 and 1926.
-All record a moment before the death of his older sister Johanne Sophie (1862–1877) from tuberculosis at 15.
-Munch returned to this deeply traumatic event repeatedly in his art, over six completed oil paintings and many studies in various media, over a period of more than 40 years.
-In the works, Sophie is typically shown on her deathbed accompanied by a dark-haired, grieving woman assumed to be her aunt Karen; the studies often show her in a cropped head shot.
-In all the painted versions Sophie is sitting in a chair, obviously suffering from pain, propped by a large white pillow, looking towards an ominous curtain likely intended as a symbol of death.
+Each work records the moments before the death of his older sister, Johanne Sophie (1862–1877), from tuberculosis aged 15.
+Munch repeatedly returned to this deeply traumatic event in his art over a period of over 40 years.
+In the works, Sophie is typically shown on her deathbed, accompanied by a dark-haired, grieving woman assumed to be her aunt Karen; the studies often show her in a cropped headshot.
+In all the painted versions, Sophie is sitting in a chair, obviously suffering from pain, propped by a large white pillow, looking towards an ominous curtain likely intended as a symbol of death.
 She is shown with a haunted expression, clutching hands with a grief-stricken older woman who seems to want to comfort her but whose head is bowed as if she cannot bear to look the younger girl in the eye.